bergesinstitute/grafmethodenglish/book-4-unit-2.md

 Ana: Did you do anything interesting last weekend?

 David: Yes!
-I went somewhere new - a small town near the mountains.
+I went somewhere new, a small town near the mountains.
 Everything was very quiet and peaceful ['pi:sfəl] (tranquilo).

 A: Did you go with someone?